This information explains how to get rid of unused medicine.

 |

-If certain medications are used by someone other than who they were prescribed for, they can be very harmful or fatal (deadly).
-The best way to get rid of these medications is to flush them down the toilet.
-To see if your medication should be flushed, visit the U.S. Food and Drug Administration’s (FDA’s ) flush list.
+Using certain medicine that was prescribed for someone else can be very harmful or fatal (deadly).
+The best way to get rid of these medicines is to flush them down the toilet.
+Visit the U.S. Food and Drug Administration’s (FDA’s ) flush list to learn more.